7 Vintage Thanksgiving Recipes That Will Remind You of Old Times

 Stuffing: Corn Bread Dressing

 This authentic stuffing recipe uses corn bread for a homemade recipe from start to finish.
-Celery, onion, sage, and other fall-flavored ingredients are mixed into this dressing.
+Celery, onion, sage, and other fall-flavor ingredients are mixed in.
+This easy dressing recipe would also work for a Southern Thanksgiving menu!

-Make-Ahead Tip: Bake the corn bread one day in advance, crumble it into pieces, and allow to air-dry overnight.
-This will ensure the bread will soak up the maximum amount of broth (and flavor).
+Make-Ahead Tip: Bake the corn bread one day in advance, crumble it into pieces, and allow it to air-dry overnight.
+This ensures the bread will soak up the maximum amount of broth (and flavor).

 Get the recipe: Corn Bread Dressing